Honors Graduation Information – 2022

 How much are tickets?

 You must RSVP (see above) but you will not be charged for tickets.
 Costs not supported by our state budget are generously met by gifts to the Friends of Honors fund.
-If you are inspired to contribute, your gift to this fund will support this celebration and/or other community-building events and unique student opportunities!
+If you or your guests are inspired to contribute, your gifts will support the costs of next year’s graduation event.

 What is the dress code?